- Purchase the complete Expat Arrivals Thailand Guide (PDF)

-When looking for a home, expats should bear in mind that traffic in Thailand’s urban centres can be extremely congested, so ideally they should aim to live close to their workplace, their children's school or public-transport terminals.
+When looking for a home, expats should bear in mind that traffic in Thailand’s urban centres can be highly congested, so ideally they should aim to live close to their workplace, their children’s school or public transport terminals.

 Types of accommodation in Thailand

 From high-rise apartment buildings and condominium complexes to seaside shacks and standalone houses on large plots – all types of accommodation are available to rent in Thailand.
-The price and quality of rental accommodation will vary enormously, although there are plenty of excellent deals to be found.
+Although plenty of excellent deals can be found, the price and quality of rental accommodation will vary enormously.

 Apartments chosen by expats are usually either part of a large development or part of a house that has been converted into separate units.
 Expats in Thailand will find apartments to suit a wide range of budgets.
-‘Service apartments’ are often converted hotel rooms and can, therefore, cost more.
+Serviced apartments are often converted hotel rooms and can cost more, as they often include utilities and cleaning services.

 Condominiums, also known as condos, are privately owned units within a larger community of similar units.
-These units are often fully-furnished or contain certain appliances.
-Condos often have communal facilities such as pools and other social areas.
+These units are often fully furnished or contain certain appliances.
+Condos usually have communal facilities such as pools and other social areas.

-Usually located in the suburbs outside of larger cities, standalone houses typically offer a lot of space and will have a garden.
-The privacy and luxury associated with detached houses comes at an added cost though.
+Usually located in the suburbs outside larger cities, standalone houses typically offer a lot of space and will have a garden.
+The privacy and luxury associated with detached houses come at an added cost though.
 Villas also fall into this category.

 Joined by shared walls, townhouses usually form long rows and expand vertically rather than horizontally.
 This is intended to utilise the often cramped spaces in larger cities.
 This is one of the most popular accommodation types in Thailand.